madoublet/respond/README.md

 View our documentation at: http://respondcms.com/page/documentation

-Our current version is 2.6.
-You are viewing the development branch for 2.7.
+Our current version is 2.7.

 New in 2.7:
 - Categories for pages